Two students stood together working on a robot

 Throughout this year, you’ll develop a portfolio of work that includes critical self-reflection on what has been learned from the experience.
 You’ll be required to evidence your experiences, the skills you’ve learned and your professional growth.

-In the final year, you’ll develop greater intellectual freedom.
+In the final year of your Robotics degree, you’ll develop greater intellectual freedom.
 You'll produce an individual Research & Development project under the supervision of a subject-matter expert and work in a multi-skilled team to design and implement a potentially innovative product or service.

 You’ll also enhance your collaborative working skills by tackling “challenge briefs” with students across the university, and learn vital professional practice skills in our Future Skills module.